 Delete unused apps

 Often, we end up downloading apps that we rarely or barely use, which makes our devices cluttered and confusing.
 A better option is to sift through your apps and find the ones you no longer use or find distracting and delete them immediately.

-It’s true, the more appealing your device is, the more you would want to use it.
-To counter this, Apple has included an option in its settings called ‘GrayScale’, which turns the device grey-ish and unattractive when enabled.
+It’s true, the more appealing your device is, the more you will want to use it.
+To counter this, Apple has included an option in its settings called ‘GrayScale,’ which turns the device greyish and unattractive when enabled.

 To enable this, go to Settings > General > Accessibility > Display Accommodations > Colour Filters, and enable it.
 Once done, a drop-down menu will show up, choose ‘Greyscale’ from the options.

-Alternately, you can also assign a shortcut to enable greyscale (triple-click Home Button).
-To do this, go to Settings > General > Accessibility Shortcut, and select ‘Colour Filters’.
+Alternatively, you can also assign a shortcut to enable greyscale (triple-click Home Button).
+To do this, go to Settings > General > Accessibility Shortcut, and select ‘Colour Filters.’
 Now, every time you triple-click the Home Button, your device will apply the grey color filter.